 Mr,u is given in Table 34-14 (Frequently used parameters).

-Xk,r,uiSeg,m is the frequency-domain symbol assigned for subcarrier k of user u in the r-th RU or MRU for the m-th spatial stream in frequency segment iSeg.
-Some of the Xk,r,uiSeg,m within -NSR≤k≤NSR have a value of zero.
+Xk,r,um is the frequency-domain symbol assigned for subcarrier k of user u in the r-th RU or MRU for the m-th spatial stream.
+Some of the Xk,r,um within -NSR≤k≤NSR have a value of zero.
 Examples of such cases include the DC tones, guard tones on each side of the transmit spectrum, the null subcarriers in an EHT OFDMA PPDU, as well as the unmodulated tones of L-STF, EHT-STF, and EHT-LTF fields.

 TGI,Field is the guard interval duration used for each OFDM symbol in the field.
 The value for each field is defined in Table 34-9 (Timing-related constants).